letouzey/hofstadter_g/talk2/expose.md

  - f surjective
  - f ne stationne pas (i.e. tend vers $+\infty$)

-## A problem for curious readers is:
+## Hofstadter: A problem for curious readers is...

 Suppose you flip diagram G around as if in a mirror, and label the nodes of the new tree so that they increase